AOEpeople/techradar/radar/2023-09-01/assisted-ai.md

 ### Challenges and Considerations

-Ethical, privacy, and bias concerns need careful attention.
-Especially data protection concerns while working with cloud based solutions are important to consider.
+Ethical, privacy, and bias concerns need careful attention, especially data protection concerns while working with cloud-based solutions, which are important to consider.

 ### Future Outlook

 Assisted AI is a pivotal development.
 Embracing this shift promises improved efficiency and better products.

 We are currently establishing the following aspects:

-* maintain a risk assessment and regular work on mitigations
+- Maintaining a risk assessment and working on mitigations regularly.
-* Setup usage guidelines and provide trainings
+- Setting up usage guidelines and providing training.
-* setup a regular "learning group" as exchange between teams - to share best practices and learnings
+- Establishing a regular "learning group" as an exchange between teams to share best practices and learnings.